 Business Risk Management

-Primary agriculture is an important sector of the economy that is subject to periods of volatility due to production and economic risks that outside the control of producers.
+Primary agriculture is an important sector of the economy that is subject to periods of volatility due to production and economic risks that are outside the control of producers.
 For decades governments have acknowledged the need for stability in the farm sector and have partnered with producers to manage risk through access to government sponsored business risk management programs (BRMs).
 Canada’s current programs consist of income stabilization programming (Agri-Stability), production insurance (Crop Insurance), and self managed income assistance funds (Agri-Invest).
 APAS develops and advances policy recommendations to improve these programs for producers.

 Reports and Presentations: